-1. Once the form is received and processed by our office (generally within 48 hours), we will contact the designated party to schedule an inspection.
+1. Once a Property Update & Registration form is received and processed by our office (generally within 48 hours), we will contact the designated party to schedule an inspection.

 b.
 See the pre-inspection checklist for the items to be inspected.

 c.
 An invoice will be generated and sent separately to the designated party.
 See the fee schedule for information on how fees are calculated.

 3. Upon completion of the inspection, the inspector will provide the representative a list of violations found (as applicable).
 If there are no violations found at the first inspection, the expiration date on the Certificate of Compliance will be extended by one year for that cycle only.

 4. The homeowner must contact our office within two weeks of the initial inspection to schedule a re-inspection date.
 After two weeks, a date will be scheduled for you according to our schedule.

 5. If the violations are not corrected by the first re-inspection date, you will need another re-inspection.

 a.
 We will post the property as not habitable after two re-inspections if the violations have not been remedied.

 6. If all of the violations have been corrected our office will issue a Certificate of Compliance within 30 days.